Maximilian I, Holy Roman Emperor: Co-ruler in the Netherlands and Burgundy

-The Estates preferred to maintain peace with France and Guelders.
-But Charles of Egmont, the de facto lord of Guelders continued to cause trouble.
-In 1511, Margaret made an alliance with England and besieged Venlo, but Charles of Egmont invaded Holland so the siege had to be lifted.
+The Estates preferred to maintain peace with France and the Duchy of Guelders.
+But Charles of Egmont, the de facto lord of Guelders, continued to cause trouble in what became known as the Guelders Wars.
+In 1511, Margaret made an alliance with England and besieged Venlo, but Charles of Egmont invaded Holland, so the siege had to be lifted.
 James D. Tracy opines that Maximilian and Margaret were reasonable in demanding more stern measures against Guelders, but their critics in the Estates General (that had continuously voted against providing funds for wars against Guelders) and among the nobles naively thought that Charles of Egmont could be controlled by maintaining the peaceful relationship with the King of France, his patron.
-Leading Renaissance humanists in the Netherlands like Erasmus and Hadrianus Barlandus displayed a distrust towards the government and especially the person of Maximilian, whom they believed to be a warlike and greedy prince.
-After the brutal 1517 campaign of Charles of Egmont in Friesland and Holland, these humanists, in their mistaken belief, spread the stories that the emperor and other princes were concocting clever schemes and creating wars just to expand the Habsburg dominion and extracting money.
+Leading Renaissance humanists in the Netherlands, like Erasmus and Adrianus Barlandus, displayed a distrust towards the government and especially the person of Maximilian, whom they believed to be a warlike and greedy prince.
+Following conflicts like the Saxon feud and the brutal 1517 campaign of Charles of Egmont in Friesland and Holland, these humanists, in their mistaken belief, spread the stories that the emperor and other princes were concocting clever schemes and creating wars just to expand the Habsburg dominion and extracting money.

 By the time Margaret became Regent, Maximilian was less inclined to help regarding the Guelders matter.
 He suggested to her that the Estates in the Low Countries should defend themselves, forcing her to sign the 1513 treaty with Charles.
 Habsburg Netherlands would only be able to incorporate Guelders and Zutphen under Charles V.

 Following Margaret's strategy of defending the Low Countries with foreign armies, in 1513, at the head of Henry VIII's army, Maximilian gained a victory against the French at the Battle of the Spurs, at little cost to himself or his daughter (in fact according to Margaret, the Low Countries got a profit of one million of gold from supplying the English army).
 For the sake of his grandson Charles's Burgundian lands, he ordered Thérouanne's walls to be demolished (the stronghold had often served as a backdoor for French interference in the Low Countries).